oxanacrigan/Bugs/README.md

 # Bugs Reports
-Below are some Bugs Samples for the site https://www.demoblaze.com/
+Below are some Bugs Samples for the site: https://www.demoblaze.com/

 --------------------------------------